Prism (Katy Perry album): Composition

-The album opens with "Roar", a midtempo synth-driven power pop track.
-Musically, it contains elements of arena rock and glam rock, while lyrically it is an empowerment anthem.
+A pop album, Prism opens with "Roar", which contains elements of arena rock and glam rock, and lyrically is an empowerment anthem.
 Comparisons were established between "Roar" and "Brave" by Sara Bareilles.
 "Legendary Lovers", a bhangra-based song, deals with the concepts of karma and infinity.
 "Birthday" was described by Perry as her own attempt at "writing something Mariah Carey would have put on her first record".
 Musically, it is a "fluffy" pop song that is primarily styled in the genre of disco.
 "Walking on Air", the album's second promotional single, is an early 1990s-inspired deep house-Eurodance-disco song, inspired heavily by CeCe Peniston and Crystal Waters.
 It was produced by Klas Åhlund and Max Martin.
 "Unconditionally", Perry's personal favorite song on the album and second official single, is a "soaring" power ballad with an "epic chorus".
 Jason Lipshutz from Billboard noted that the song includes a "woodblock percussion" as well as "a dramatic bass line" and deemed it the album's "most mature offering".
-Furthermore, he called it "an ode to love that looks past all flaws" and stated that the song acts as a "compellingly grounded predicate" to the title track from Teenage Dream.
-Perry herself described the song as a song about unconditional love that could come in all forms, including those from relationships, from parent-to-child, and from sibling-to-sibling.
+Furthermore, he called it "an ode to love that looks past all flaws" and stated that the song serves as a "compellingly grounded predicate" to the title track from Teenage Dream.
+Perry described the song as being about unconditional love that could come in all forms, including those from relationships, from parent to child and from sibling to sibling.

-"Dark Horse" is a song with ample influences of trap, grime, hip hop, and "Southern rap-techno mashup" genres.
-"This Is How We Do", produced by Max Martin and Klas Ahlund, was described as being the possible "song of summer" for 2014.
+"Dark Horse" is a song with strong influences from trap, grime, hip hop, and "Southern rap-techno mashup" styles.
+"This Is How We Do", produced by Max Martin and Klas Ahlund, was described as a possible "song of summer" for 2014.
 Shirley Halperin from The Hollywood Reporter described "This Is How We Do" as "a sunny 80s throwback", while Edna Gundersen from USA Today described it as a "buoyant pop blast with hip-hop underpinnings" and praised the song's recurring refrain ("It's no big deal!").
 James Montgomery from MTV News called the song a "cocksure, club-ready banger".
-With "Double Rainbow", produced by Greg Kustin and co-writer Sia, Perry was allowed to "dump pent-up emotions" and "get things off her chest".
+With "Double Rainbow", produced by Greg Kurstin and co-writer Sia, Perry was able to "dump pent-up emotions" and "get things off her chest".
 The song was described as a "massive ballad".
-Lipshutz deemed it as a "breathy love track" with a "powerful chorus that explodes upon impact" with lyrics that include "One man's trash is another man's treasure / so if it's up to me, I'm gonna keep you forever".
+Lipshutz deemed it a "breathy love track" with a "powerful chorus that explodes upon impact" with lyrics that include "One man's trash is another man's treasure / so if it's up to me, I'm gonna keep you forever".
 He added that "Kurstin brings the pop sensibility he's flashed with artists like Kelly Clarkson and P!nk, while Sia's presence connects this sleek, shimmering pop track to [her David Guetta collaboration] 'Titanium'".
 Elijah Sarkesian felt that "Some of Katy's finest vocals of the album are on this song".